Microcore/KeyCounter/README.md

 # How to use

+- On Windows:

+  Launch the `.exe` file directly.
+You can also set a startup entry for it so you don't need to manually run it each time your system restarts.
+Please note that some anti-virus software like Windows Defender will report KeyCounter as `Trojan`, but it's completely safe.
+Either trust KeyCounter or build the executable from source, it's up to you.

-On Windows just launch the exe file.
-The number is displayed in a transparent window on the right bottom of your main display (right above the taskbar), and the window is dynamically resized when needed.
+  The count number will be displayed in a transparent window on the right bottom of your primary display.
+It will automatically adjust itself to stay just above the taskbar.

-On macOS you'll need to manually add the `.app` bundle to `Accessibility` list.
-To do so you should click on the `Apple menu`, and go to `System preferences` > `Security and privacy` > `Privacy` > `Accessibility`.
-Click the `+` button to add the `.app` bundle to app list, and check the checkbox before the app name.
-You'll need to re-launch KeyCounter after this.
+- On macOS:

+  Drag the `.app` bundle from the dmg image to anywhere you want, and right click on it, select "Open".
+If the system prevents it from running, open "System Preferences", go to "Security and privacy", check for KeyCounter in "General" panel, click "Open" if the button is presented.

+  Then quit KeyCounter, go to "Privacy" panel in the same page, and add KeyCounter into the list of apps authorized to accessibility functionality.
+Launch KeyCounter again and you're good to go.

 Linux is currently not supported.
 Any contribution is welcome, though.